 Working from home

 Since I work from home, I sometimes have to send and receive large files.
 If the uplink speed isn’t fast, gigabit doesn’t help you as much.
 But the uplink speeds with gigabit service do tend to be higher than the uplink speeds for slower tiers.
-Large images that used to take me half an hour or more to upload now upload in five minutes.
+Large disk images that used to take me half an hour or more to upload now upload in five minutes.

 Unfortunately, in my line of work, I sometimes hear the words “a gigabyte doesn’t seem like that big of a file.”
 Pushing it up Charter Spectrum’s 11-megabit uplink makes it seem like a pretty big file.
 But with gigabit Internet, I can throw gigabyte-size files around like softballs.